Q2 The Source

 I Can Statements

 - use a citation making site for resources

 - give credit to the person who created the work

-1. Find a poem or song lyrics from one of the websites listed in the expanding block below.
+1. After watching the "Copyright and FairUse" Video below, get started by finding a poem or song lyrics from one of the websites listed in the expanding block below.

 Poem and Lyric Resources for Step 1

 Choose a poem or lyrics that interest you and is school appropriate.
 Copy and paste one stanza into a text document like MS Word, Google Docs or Open Office.
 Pay attention to the title, author of the poem, and the website that you used to find the material.
 You will need all this information later.
 You may want to bookmark the pages (using tools such as Diigo) so you can easily return to the page and paste the necessary credits into your document.

 2. Use one of the following sites to locate one or two images or photographs that relate to your poem or song.
 Save these images to your File Space then insert them into the document you opened in step one.
 Pay careful attention to where you found them and who the photographer is.
 You will need this information later.
 It may be a good idea to bookmark the pages or keep them open for step three.

 3. Now it's time to give credit where credit is due.
 Click on the image or this link to use one of the citation making sites to create a citation for the poem and image(s) you have used.
 Your teacher may recommend one citation making tool over the others.

 4. Choose the type of resource you are citing (poem, web-based image, etc.) Type in the important information in the citation maker.
 You must include the title of the work, the author or copyright owner, the website you used to find it, and the date it was created.
 If other information is available you can also put that into the citation maker.
 Submit the information and you will get a citation that you can copy and paste into your document.